AdnanBabakan/Easyform/README.md

 ## Form Options
 In case you need to deal with form tag itself you can pass another JSON object as the second argument in the easyform function.

-Option available for this argoument is listed below:
+Available options for this argoument is listed below:

 Row | Name | Value(s) | Description | Default | Mandatory
 --- | ---- | ------ | ----------- | ------- | ---------